 - Michikyuu Kanae from Kyon Big Damn Hero, who has caused hundreds of worlds to be invaded by aliens just by being present.

 - Emeris Fillson in Consequences Of Unoriginality, whose curse, which he describes as the Gary-Stu-ness Effect, causes him to attract monsters to Equestria for him to fight every week, and even after he wins there is usually collateral damage.
 "I think we had been only a month away from Celestia impaling me on her horn… and I would’ve let her."

 - The Pirates of the Caribbean crew, though in that it's a case of massive Redshirt Army usage.
 What's more surprising is how they seem to stop doing it as the story continues.

-- In Star Wars Luke and Leia can probably be considered Doom Magnets since both sets of parents that adopt them are killed, pretty much because they adopted them.
+- In Star Wars, Luke and Leia can probably be considered Doom Magnets since both sets of parents that adopt them are killed, because they adopted them.
 (Alderaan wouldn't have been blown up if Tarkin hadn't been making a point to Leia.)
-The EU makes it worse since characters like Luke, Leia, Han, and Wedge have Main Character Armor (with the conspicuous exception of Chewbacca) and therefore get to watch a hell of a lot of people die, usually in the course of trying to kill one of them.
+The EU makes it worse since characters like Luke, Leia, Han, and Wedge have Main Character Armor (with the conspicuous exception of Chewbacca, and that's only after decades worth of stories in which he was previously just as plot-armored as the human movie characters) and therefore get to watch a hell of a lot of people die, usually in the course of trying to kill one of them.

 - In Rieyalindis, the title Elf feels like and literally is this.
 As a baby she was cursed to be alone; anyone who stays with her will eventually die (painfully).
 The record for surviving around her is two years.